-For life expectancy in special areas published by NRS, Small Area Population Estimates (SAPE) (population estimates for data zones) are required by sex and five year age groups, as well as death data by the same distribution obtained from the Vital Events branch in NRS.
+For life expectancy in special areas published by NRS, Small Area Population Estimates (SAPE) (population estimates at data zone level) are required by sex and single year of age, as well as death data by the same distribution obtained from the Vital Events branch in NRS.
 These population and deaths figures are then assigned a lookup and aggregated to the required geography level.
 The match of data zones to Community Health Partnerships and Scottish Parliamentary Constituency is best fit.

-There were two deaths in both 2007 and 2009 in the zero age group for which the sex was unclassified, for the purpose of calculating special area life expectancy data for 2007-2009 these deaths were treated as male.
+There are sometimes deaths in the zero age group for which the sex is unclassified.
+For the purpose of calculating special area life expectancy data these deaths are always treated as male.

 The majority of life expectancy figures published by NRS are a three year average.
 They are produced by aggregating deaths and population data for the relevant three year period (usually for the three years before publication).
 Three years of data are needed to provide large enough numbers to ensure that the figures published are sufficiently robust.
-Similarly Office for National Statistics (ONS) use three years of aggregated data for life expectancy data including for the calculation of Scotland's definitive life expectancy figures.
+Similarly, ONS uses three years of aggregated data for life expectancy data including for the calculation of Scotland's definitive life expectancy figures.

-Life expectancy figures for intermediate zones and council area split by deprivation are a five year average to ensure a higher level of statistical robustness due to the small size of some of the geography areas.
-The useful effects of increasing the size of the number of years used (n) needs to be weighed against the fact that the resultant life expectancy is an average of 5 years and assumes that the underlying life expectancy has not changed over the n years under investigation.
+Life expectancy figures for council area split by deprivation are a five year average to ensure a higher level of statistical robustness due to the small size of some of the geography areas.
+The useful effects of increasing the size of the number of years used (n) needs to be weighed against the fact that the resultant life expectancy is an average of five years and assumes that the underlying life expectancy has not changed over the n years under investigation.
 For example, if n is equal to ten, then the implicit assumption is that life expectancy has not changed over those ten years.
 As n increases, the confidence interval decreases, but the validity of the assumption decreases too.